wix-incubator/erb/bootstrap/wix-bootstrap-testkit/README.md

 ### BootstrapApp.beforeAndAfter()
 Registers mocha `before` and `after` hooks for starting-up/shutting down bootstrap app.

+### BootstrapApp.start(done)
+Starts a server and returns a promise.

+Parameters:
+ - done: function, optional - invoked after an app has been started/failed to start.

+### BootstrapApp.stop(done)
+Stops a server and returns a promise.

+Parameters:
+ - done: function, optional - invoked after an app has been stopped/failed to stop.

 ### BootstrapApp.getUrl(path)
 Returns fully qualified url for an app, ex. 'http://localhost:3000/app'.